Conversion Optimization

 Compare your own products in similar categories – this helps add weight to your recommendations (and discover products that they would’ve otherwise googled)

-We Recommend Reading: 11 Secrets behind Amazon’s high-converting product comparison charts
+Further Reading: 11 Secrets behind Amazon’s high-converting product comparison charts

 That means lower pricing – lower waiting periods – lower delivery times (and a lot more).